 Before you can become a paramedic, you must be an EMT.
 If you aren’t currently an EMT, then you will have to undergo training to become one.

-According to the Registry of Emergency Medical Technicians (NREMT), there are three levels of EMT: EMTs, Advanced EMTs (AEMTs), and paramedics.
+According to the Registry of Emergency Medical Technicians (NREMT), three levels of EMT exist: EMTs, Advanced EMTs (AEMTs), and paramedics.
 Sometimes, these are called EMT-Basic (EMT-B), EMT-Intermediate (EMT-I), and EMT-Paramedic (EMT-P).
 Your current qualification level, consequently, will likely impact how long it takes you to join the highest EMT rank as a paramedic.

-Each state has its own requirements that must be fulfilled for you to become a paramedic.
-As a result, the time it will take you to complete a paramedic program could be greatly impacted by the requirements set by the state in which you wish to practice.
+Each state has its requirements that must be fulfilled for you to become a paramedic.
+As a result, the time it will take you to complete a paramedic program could be greatly impacted by the requirements set by the state where you wish to practice.

-All paramedic schooling will prepare you for a career in the profession, but the path each program takes can vary.
+All paramedic schooling will prepare you for a career in the profession, but the path to that career can vary between programs.

-Some programs might require a greater amount of hands-on training than others.
-Associate degree programs offered by community colleges, for instance, usually require two years of study rather than the shorter amount of time required by programs designed for those already working as EMTs.
+Some programs might require more hands-on training than others.
+For instance, associate degree programs offered by community colleges usually require two years of study rather than the shorter amount of time required by programs designed for those already working as EMTs.

-The exact amount of time it takes you to become a paramedic will be greatly influenced by the program you choose.
+The exact time it takes you to become a paramedic will be greatly influenced by the program you choose.
 Make sure to note each program’s timeline when comparing your options.

-Paramedics work in emergency situations to provide advanced life support and care to patients in need.
+Paramedics work in emergencies to provide advanced life support and care to patients in need.
 That responsibility not only requires the ability to work under pressure but also deep knowledge of medicine, anatomy, and emergency care protocol.

 Start your career journey today with a flexible, online course.
 The University of Michigan’s Anatomy Specialization teaches the foundations of human anatomy, including the major organs, their functions, and relationships with the body.
 The University of Colorado’s Become an EMT Specialization equips course takers with the skills needed to provide first responder emergency medical care.